taylorcjohn/hpa/README.md

  882 / 961  ratio         -0.000001135379813	0.917793964620187
 ```

-Nevertheless, I think it is surprising that ratap() works as well as it does.
+Nevertheless, I think it is surprising that hpa() works as well as it does.

 #### Future extensions